How to Pay for Hospice Care (Medicare and Other Options)

 There is no reason to defer hospice care due to financial concerns.
-The Medicare Hospice Benefit is an inclusive benefit, in which all services that are related to the terminal illness are covered 100 percent by Medicare part A. There are no co-pays or out-of-pocket expenses.
-Care that is unrelated to the terminal illness continues to be covered by Medicare Parts A and B, with all normal rules applicable (e.g., co-payments, coverage guidelines and deductibles).
+The Medicare Hospice Benefit is an inclusive benefit, in which all services that are related to the terminal illness are covered up to 100 percent by Medicare Part A. Care that is unrelated to the terminal illness continues to be covered by Medicare Parts A and B, with all normal rules applicable (e.g., co-payments, coverage guidelines, and deductibles).

-Coverage includes everything involved in hospice care, from visits by a nurse, physician and other healthcare professionals to therapy, medication and supplies.
+Medicare Hospice Benefit coverage includes everything involved in hospice care, from visits by a nurse, physician, and other healthcare professionals, to therapy, medication, and supplies.
+Here is the complete list of services:

 - An interdisciplinary team of hospice professionals